-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2.1?

-The Angolan tax regime for UCIs set up under the contractual structure with no legal personality and the collective investment company endowed with legal personality has been enacted by Decree no. 1/14 of 13 October 2014.
+The Angolan tax regime for AIFs set up under the contractual structure with no legal personality and the collective investment company endowed with legal personality has been enacted by Presidential Decree no. 1/14 of 13 October 2014.

 An AIF is subject to Corporate Income Tax (CIT or "Imposto Industrial") on the annual profit obtained on a worldwide basis in compliance with the accounting rules, including rents from real estate and investment income.

 Capital gains and losses which are not realised will not be taxed.
 The CIT rate is 7.5% for AIFs investing in securities or financial assets and 15% for AIFs investing in real estate.